AI-Vectoring/thinQL/README.md

 #                         thinQL
-LLM-native SQL generation tooling for Go.
+##        Tooling for LLM-native SQL generation in Go.

 ## 🧠 Philosophy